Broadly, a sword can be defined as a cutting and thrusting edged weapon with a blade at least as long as the arm and a short handle.

 Similarly, beginners learning the form and basics may be unnecessarily hampered by a long blade and should favour shorter ones.
 More experienced practitioners though, if their grip is truly relaxed, should be able to easily accommodate a longer blade provided it is not extremely long.
 A popular rule of thumb to determine the right length for the blade consists in holding the sword vertically along your left arm, like at the overture of the form.
 The tip of the blade should reach the height of your ear.
 Basically, this is equivalent to making sure that the blade is longer on average than the length of the arm of most opponents.
 They would thus not be able to protect themselves from a thrust by blocking it at the guard.
 In any case, a blade from 70 to 75 cm long should be convenient for most people.

 Contrary to what is often thought, wooden swords are not really safer since, due to their stiffness, they cannot curve to absorb effectively the shock of a thrust.
-Furthermore, the thickness of wooden blades hinders the feeling of blade contact.
+Furthermore, the thickness of wooden blades hinders the feeling of blade contact which might be a problem for some kind of exercises.

 Wooden swords are not more suitable for free play than they are for partner drills.
 Uncontrolled vigorous cuts hitting fingers or bones are not less painful nor dangerous than with a steel sword.
-Thrusts with a wooden word are even more dangerous since, contrary to steel, wood will not bend under the shock.
-All the energy of the thrust will be transmitted to the target instead of being dissipated by the blade, as it would be the case for a curving steel blade.
+Contrary to steel blades, wooden swords will not bend on thrusts and all the energy of the shock will be transmitted to the target instead of being partly dissipated by the blade.